-Join Chris Croft for an in-depth discussion in this video Putting in and positioning the floating tasks, part of Gantt Charts Explained.
+Join Chris Croft for an in-depth discussion in this video Putting in and positioning the floating tasks, part of Learning Gantt Charts.

 - Now once you've got the critical path drawn in,…you can put in all the floating tasks.…This bit is a bit more tricky, but the good news is,…that if you do make a mistake, it'll be on a floating task,…and they don't matter nearly as much as the critical tasks.…If a floating task takes longer, it probably…won't affect your overall project.…They key to successfully putting in the floating tasks…is first, to put in the vertical lines.…By this, I mean the two constraints…that every floating task has, when it can start,…and when must it be finished.…